List of Gladiators UK events: Earthquake

 The contender and Gladiator were situated on a circular platform suspended above crash mats, which is free to tilt slightly.
 The contender and Gladiator attempted to throw each other off the platform.
 If the contender threw the Gladiator off, they scored 10 points, and could score 5 points for remaining on the platform at the end of the 30 second time limit.

 When the event was first shown, several warnings were issued by the referee to both contenders and Gladiators for wrestling, not allowing the other to get up after being pushed down on the platform, and for holding onto the supporting wires.
 In one episode, the referee stated that competitors were only allowed to push against their rival's arms, but this rule was never enforced beyond that occasion.
 The event continued to be plagued by stop-start calls due to vague interpretations of the rules.
-In series 10 the platform was higher up in the studio and the fall was onto a net instead of crashmats.
+In series 10 (Sky series 2) the platform was higher up in the studio and the fall was onto a net instead of crashmats.
 The prohibition on wrestling was removed, as it was leading to too many interruptions.